Dear Class of 2018,

 I watched the beginnings of your football career.

-You did have a pretty serious game face when you were on the pitcher's mound, just learning.
+You're all smiles now, but you did have a pretty serious game face when you were on the pitcher's mound,

 When I was your age (and much younger),

 I swam with your mom.